-Beta-blockers are a class of medicines most commonly used for problems involving your heart and your circulatory system.
-They also are sometimes used to treat conditions related to your brain and nervous system.
-Beta-blockers work by slowing down certain types of cell activity, which can help control blood pressure, heart rate and more.
+Beta-blockers are a class of medicines most commonly used for problems involving your heart and circulatory system.
+They can also help treat conditions related to your brain and nervous system.
+Beta-blockers work by slowing down certain types of cell activity.
+This can help manage your blood pressure, heart rate and more.

 Advertisement